-Top 10 Best Value Plants
+Top 10 Best Value Garden Plants

 Beautiful, reliable plants don’t have to be a gamble.
 These eye-catchers will produce abundant blooms and stunning foliage while saving you time and money.
-Stretch your dollar a little bit further and let this list of best value plants be your guide.
+Stretch your dollar a little bit further and let this list of best value garden plants be your guide.

 Blanketflower